Can VLMs Unlock Semantic Anomaly Detection? A Framework for Structured Reasoning

 \subsection{Structured Reasoning Outperforms Naive Prompting}

 Our first key finding demonstrates that SAVANT's layered analysis approach significantly outperforms unstructured baseline methods across all evaluated VLMs.
-Table~\ref{tab:main_results} presents our core performance comparison using Gemini-2.0-Flash-Exp, selected over the higher-performing Gemini-2.5-Pro due to cost considerations\footnote{Our extensive evaluation would incur prohibitive costs, while Gemini-2.0-Flash-Exp was available at no cost during our evaluation period.}
+Table~\ref{tab:main_results} presents our core performance comparison using Gemini-2.0-Flash-Exp, selected over the higher-performing Gemini-2.5-Pro due to cost considerations

-When paired with Gemini-2.0-Flash-Exp, SAVANT's full framework achieves 90\% recall and 85\% accuracy, representing a 36\% relative improvement in recall over the two-phase baseline (absolute improvement of 24\%).
+Our \texttt{image\_baseline} serves as the critical single-prompt control: it queries the VLM with only ``Is this traffic scene anomalous?
+Yes or No,'' without any structured decomposition or layered reasoning.
+This isolates the contribution of SAVANT's four-layer framework from the inherent capabilities of the underlying VLM.
+When paired with Gemini-2.0-Flash-Exp, SAVANT's full framework achieves 90\% recall and 85\% accuracy, representing a 36\% relative improvement in recall over the two-phase baseline (absolute improvement of 24\%) and a 45\% relative improvement over the single-prompt \texttt{image\_baseline}.
 Most notably, the DSPy-optimized version reaches 88\% accuracy while maintaining 90\% recall, demonstrating that structured reasoning enables reliable anomaly detection even in safety-critical scenarios where missing true positives carries significant risk.

-The bigger improvement in text-only scenarios (40\% to 92\% recall) highlights the importance of structured scene descriptions.
-Our layered approach captures critical semantic information that unstructured descriptions miss, proving that systematic decomposition enhances VLM reasoning capabilities.
+The bigger improvement in text-only scenarios (40\% to 92\% recall) highlights the importance of structured descriptions.
+Our approach captures critical semantic information that unstructured descriptions miss, proving that systematic decomposition enhances VLM reasoning capabilities.